All Episodes

 First of all, my apologies for not being with you last week, but I was winging my way back from an important UFO conference held in Connecticut at the time.

-I get a chance to attend about a dozen of these events each year.
+I get a chance to attend about a dozen of these events each year, and at these things, you often hear speculation or predictions about big events.

-For the most part, as you know, our such predictions fall flat.
+For the most part, as you know, our touch predictions fall flat.

 No alien landings, no government announcements, no end of the world kind of thing.

-Among those who work on this topic full-time, I think the feeling is almost universal that we're all in for some sort of a major joke.
+Among those who work on this topic full-time, I think the feeling is almost universal that we're all in for some sort of a major jolt.

 It's a real and palpable perception based on informed sources in some cases, gut instinct, and the fact that the people I'm talking about work with this material every day.